open-telemetry/opentelemetry-go/website_docs/getting-started.md

 )
 ```

-With the imports handled you are almost ready to add tracing instrumentation to the application!
-First you need to consider how you will identify the telemetry you create as coming from the instrumentation library you will build.
-OpenTelemetry does this by naming `Tracer`s with the instrumentation library name.
-The first thing to add to `app.go` is a constant with the package name.
+With the imports added, you can start instrumenting.

+The OpenTelemetry Tracing API provides a `Tracer` to create traces.
+These `Tracer`s are designed to be associated with one instrumentation library.
+That way telemetry they produce can be understood to come from that part of a code base.
+To uniquely identify your application to the `Tracer` you will use create a constant with the package name in `app.go`.

 ```go
 // name is the Tracer name used to identify this instrumentation library. const name = "fib"
 ```

-Now that you have that out of the way, you can create traces from the appropriately named `Tracer` in the application.
+Using the full-qualified package name, something that should be unique for Go packages, is the standard way to identify a `Tracer`.
+If your example package name differs, be sure to update the name you use here to match.

+Everything should be in place now to start tracing your application.
 But first, what is a trace?
 And, how exactly should you build them for you application?

 To back up a bit, a trace is a type of telemetry that represents work being done by a service.
 In a distributed system, a trace can be thought of as a 'stack trace', showing the work being done by each service as well as the upstream and downstream calls that its making to other services.

 Each part of the work that a service performs is represented in the trace with a span.
-Those spans are not just an unordered collection, but are defined in a hierarchical relationship with each other.
-If that doesn't make sense now, don't worry.
-You will have a better understanding after we instrument the code, so let's get started.
+Those spans are not just an unordered collection.
+Like the call stack of our application, those spans are defined with relationships to one another.
+If that last part about span relationships doesn't make to much sense now, don't worry.
+The important thing to take away is each part of your code that does work should to be represented as a span.
+You will have a better understanding of these span relationships after you instrument your code, so let's get started.

 Start by instrumenting the `Run` method.